2020 Ford Escape vs. 2019 Toyota RAV4: Compare Cars

 Performance: Ford Escape

 Ford sells a trio of Escapes (until the plug-in comes along).
-We’ll hold off until later this week to talk about the returned hybrid; until then the clear performance winner is the 250-hp turbo-4 that’s available in the Escape SEL and Titanium.
+We’ll hold off until later this week to talk about the return of the hybrid; until then the clear performance winner is the 250-hp turbo-4 that’s available in the Escape SEL and Titanium.
 Coupled to an 8-speed automatic and all-wheel drive, the turbo-4 pulls strongly, flexes capably through the gears via paddle shift controls, and combines with a refined suspension to snub off the most challenging road surfaces.
 It’s less dart-like and more soothing than the last Escape.
 We’ve only driven the basic turbo-3 briefly, but its moderate power and adequate acceleration don’t leave many memorable impressions, positive or negative.

-Basic RAV4s have an unadventurous 203-horsepower of their own, and the only relief is the hybrid powertrain’s electric motor and nickel metal hydride batteries.
+Basic RAV4s have an unadventurous 203-horsepower of their own, and the only relief is the hybrid powertrain’s electric motor and nickel-metal hydride batteries.
 The gas-only engine’s a growler, but has less enthusiasm than it has engine noise.
-The hybrid’s the pick of the pair, with its stronger low-end pull offset by an electronic CVT that tends to surge as it delivers its power.
+The hybrid’s the pick of the pair, with its stronger low-end pull offset by an electronic continuously variable transmission that tends to surge as it delivers its power.
 The RAV4 has better road manners than before, if not as sweetly damped as the Ford.
 What it does have over the Escape is moderate off-road ability, thanks to 8.6 inches of ground clearance and a special traction mode for off-pavement driving, though there’s no true low range.

 2016 Toyota RAV4 Hybrid